Mostly Sunny with a High Near 35

 Monday

 A slight chance of snow.
+Mostly cloudy, with a low around 9.

+A chance of snow.
 Mostly cloudy, with a high near 22.
+Breezy.

 Whatever the weather, have a wonderful day!